 We also have a large library of resources available to you as well as workshops and events:

-I used to receive a bursary.
+I used to receive a bursary or PhD scholarship.
 Will the payments resume?

 During the return process you will get a chance to notify us if you used to receive a bursary before your interruption.
 We will pass this information to the Bursary team who will then reinstate your payments for the remaining duration of the bursary.